Influenza vaccine helps to protect against seasonal flu.

 In the UK, the Department of Health (DH) advises who should be immunised.
 The aim is to protect people who are more likely to develop complications from flu.

-From September 2013 all 2-year-old children will be offered a nasal influenza vaccination.
-This will be extended to all school-aged children during 2014-2015.
-Children will be given a different vaccine to adults.
-It is called Fluenz® and is given by nose spray.
+Since September 2015, all school-aged children in the UK are offered the flu vaccine each year, either at the doctor's surgery or at school.
+Children are given a different vaccine to adults.
+It is called Fluenz® Tetra and is given by nasal spray.
 It contains a live but weakened form of the flu virus.
 It will not cause flu in a healthy child.

 Before having influenza vaccine